 Dulwich College (Singapore) outdoor learning programmes

-The team at Dulwich College (Singapore) believes that education goes beyond books, screens, bricks and mortar.
+Dulwich College (Singapore) (DCSG) believes that education goes beyond books, screens, bricks and mortar.
 The purpose of its outdoor learning programme is to develop creativity through exploration, build resilience through challenge as well as foster environmental, individual and social responsibility through community interaction.
 These can be achieved through a combination of outdoor play, adventurous activities, team building exercises, environmental service projects and expeditions in Singapore and beyond.
-Through these experiential learning programmes, students are given the opportunity to connect with nature and each other.
-They also learn how to think critically, cope under challenging circumstances and adapt to change with compassion, empathy and integrity.
+Through these experiential learning programmes, students are given the opportunity to connect with nature and each other, learn how to think critically, cope under challenging circumstances and adapt to change with compassion, empathy and integrity.

 71 Bukit Batok West Avenue 8